Salesforce Tableau

 No data available

-Tableau (Salesforce) BARC Review & Rating
+Salesforce Tableau BARC Review & Rating

 Provider and product description

-Tableau’s flexibility and openness to a variety of data sources is one of its strengths, as it is not necessary to rehost data to use Tableau.
+Tableau’s openness to a variety of data sources is one of its strengths, as it is not necessary to rehost data to use Tableau.
 The solution allows users to query data live from different data sources, to combine data from across these sources, or to move the data into its own ‘Hyper’ in-memory database for analysis.
 To ensure performance, Tableau optimizes live queries to generate the most efficient SQL and converts it to source-native dialect.
 Moreover, to reduce data movement, the product utilizes pushdown optimizations and its federated query cost-based optimizer.
 The vendor aims to do processing as close to the data as possible, even across different sources.

-Strengths and challenges of Tableau (Salesforce)
+Strengths and challenges of Salesforce Tableau

 BARC’s viewpoint on the product’s strengths and challenges.